A vet's guide to gabapentin for dogs: everything you need to know

 Gabapentin is not typically used as an everyday medication or to treat severe anxiety.
 There are other drugs that are far more effective in that context.
 Gabapentin is only beneficial in some cases of mild situational anxiety.

-Gabapentin for dogs: Pain
+Gabapentin for pain

-While controlled studies on the role of gabapentin in pain management are limited, many clients and veterinarians have seen favorable results in their pets.
+While controlled studies on the role of gabapentin in pain management are limited, many clients and vets have seen favorable results in their pets.
 Given the low risk of side effects associated with gabapentin, it’s reasonable to try in dogs with chronic pain that cannot be controlled with other medications.

-Your veterinarian will prescribe an appropriate dose of gabapentin for your dog, depending on your dog’s weight and treatment goals.
+Your vet will prescribe an appropriate dose of gabapentin for your dog, depending on your dog’s weight and treatment goals.
 Veterinarians typically start with a lower dose, and then gradually increase the dose as needed.
 This helps maximize treatment benefits, while minimizing the risk of side effects.
 Contact your veterinarian if you feel that your dog’s dose is too high or too low.
 It may take several dosage adjustments to find the optimal dose of gabapentin for your dog.

 Gabapentin may be given with or without food.